altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 "J_R::I don't bite."
 'R::It is alright - I need some fixing: she can do it.'
-*Martha reached out her hand and clasped Jochek's* ~For a moment time seized, stuttering a jerking to a halt~ ~Rossin faded from view and time jerked back~
+*Martha reached out her hand and clasped Jochek's* ~For a moment time seized, stuttering a jerking to a halt.
+Rossin faded from view and time jerked back.
-~Her left eye was close - she couldn't open it~ ~Martha tried and failed to raise her left arm~
+Her left eye was close - she couldn't open it.
+Martha tried and failed to raise her left arm.
-~She couldn't feel it... or anything on her left side~ "M::How long should this take?"
+She couldn't feel it... or anything on her left side~ "M::How long should this take?"
-~It came out slurred - her voice breaking as only half of it worked~ ~A wave a nausea passed her~
+~It came out slurred - her voice breaking as only half of it worked.
+A wave a nausea passed her~
 "J_R::Not that much longer."
 *Flanagan turned back from the other Relux, looking back at martha* "F::Do we need a bag?"
 *Martha waved him no*
 'M::Hold a thought, hold your stomach, hold your breath...'
-~The dusty memory of her mother's drinking song, was the very thought she held~ ~The nausea passed eventually~
+~The dusty memory of her mother's drinking song, was the very thought she held.
+The nausea passed eventually.
-~Replaced by a coldness~
+Replaced by a coldness~
 "J_R::Okay, that should just about do it."
 ~Moments passed and Rossin didn't appear~
 "FL::Now that's taken care of, to the matter at hand.